LISTEN to Your Preferences: An LLM Framework for Multi-Objective Selection: Prompts

 \section{Prompts}

 This section includes representative examples of the variation of prompts we utilized.
-As mentioned in Section 3.1, each prompt consists of five parts (persona context, metric definitions, user priorities, solutions, and format instructions).
-The first three parts are different in each setting and we give examples below in figures (Figure \ref{fig:utility_prompt}, Figure \ref{fig:flight_prompt_hard}, and Figure \ref{fig:headphones_prompt}).
+As mentioned in Section 3.1, each prompt consists of five parts (persona context, attribute definitions, user priorities, solutions, and format instructions).
+Unless otherwise noted, every result reported in the main paper uses these parts in the canonical ordering Persona Context $\rightarrow$ User Priorities $\rightarrow$ Attribute Definitions, which is the ordering reproduced in the example prompts below; the prompt-order ablation in Section~\ref{sec:prompt-order} reports the other five permutations.
+The first three parts are different in each setting and we give examples below in figures (Figure \ref{fig:utility_prompt}, Figure \ref{fig:flight_prompt_hard}, \ref{fig:soft_headphones_prompt}, and Figure \ref{fig:strict_headphones_prompt}).
 The fourth and fifth parts are relatively generic across settings.
 The fourth part (solutions) pulls the solution from the previous iteration, if any.
 The fifth part of the instructions, which covers output format, has different structures for LISTEN-U and LISTEN-T. For LISTEN-U, the task is to output the weights for numerical features in JSON format.
 For LISTEN-T, the task is to identify the single best solution from the options provided and return it using the exact format: \texttt{FINAL A (B, C ...)}.